naturally-intelligent/godot-yarn-editor/README.md

 ## Purpose

 Can't seem to find just a basic Yarn editor that isn't in a browser..
-And also works with my yarn custom mods...
+And also works with yarn custom mods...
 As text-edited yarn files get larger and larger, the need for visualization also grows...

 A visualizer that can see broken/dead end paths, etc, while also keeping support for text-friendly manual editing (writing) at the forefront.

 Viewing Yarn files is the focus of this editor, creating + editing them is secondary.
 It will still be recommended to do most of that by hand, and using this app for visual overviews and tweaking.